 Have you ever heard the horror stories of large iPads being in people’s wedding pictures because Aunt Marge pulled one out right before the kiss?

-In this digital age, you’ll be hard-pressed to attend a wedding where nobody has their phones.
-People love taking pictures, and I love that!
-Phones provide instantaneous gratification and allows people to share their joy on the same day as the wedding.
+In this digital age, you’ll be hard-pressed to attend a wedding where nobody has their phone.
+People love taking pictures, and the instant gratification of having a picture at your fingertips to share with the world at the end of a big day is pretty unrivaled.

 However, this gets tricky when it becomes all about the pictures.
-I always tell brides, “Your wedding is not a photoshoot.
-Weddings are not about the photographs.
+I always tell brides, “Although pictures are timeless and they’re the only tangible thing you’ll take away from the day, a wedding is not a photoshoot.
 I want your wedding day to feel like a day that you’ll experience and remember, not a photoshoot with a rigid schedule.
 I purposefully build breathing room into all my wedding timelines so that you have time to enjoy the day!”

 1. Everyone is all-in